Turmeric tomatoes is a delicious side salad or light snack.

 - Stir in the pan for about a minute and then turn off the heat.
 Stir in the garam masala, saffron and vinegar.

 - Allow to cool slightly and then pour this mixture over the tomatoes and stir it all up nicely.

-- Allow to sit untouched for about two hours.
+- You can serve immediately but it will be better if you allow the salad to sit untouched for about two hours.
 Stir and serve.